yigitarican/FlightApp/README.md

 # FlightApp
-FlightApp for Amadeus Case Study
+FlightApp for Amadeus Case Study.
 You can pull the project files from 'master' branch.